 Additional technical details

-- Redis favors fast CPUs with large caches and few cores.
-In this game, Intel CPUs are currently the winners.
-Recently, a third player is gaining on popularity - ARM.
+• Redis favors fast CPUs with large caches and few cores.
+In this game Intel CPUs are currently the winners, however a third player is gaining on popularity - ARM.

-- Unix domain sockets can achieve around 50% more throughput than the TCP/IP loop-back.
-It depends on the OS.
+• Unix sockets can achieve around 50% more throughput than the TCP/IP connections.
+It depends on the OS the server runs on.

 Comparison of available AWS instances